Welcome to UCSF Fresno’s Wellness Homepage.

 o Dr. Thao (Psychiatrist VACCHCS): (559) 392-9381; email@example.com

 INSIGHT: a third-party organization that has contracted with UCSF Fresno to provide all physicians with referrals to specialized support in a variety of areas (counseling, legal, etc.) .
 Click here for information.

 GMEC (Graduate Medical Education Committee): hosts a monthly meeting where you can voice your concerns about broader issues within your residency program.
 All residents are welcome to attend.
 Program directors and faculty are present.

 Resident Council: a committee that meets monthly where residents hold a forum to discuss and resolve issues affecting their education and welfare in a secure arena without fear of retribution.
 Their goal is to give residents a voice in their education, to foster camaraderie and promote resident learning and well being while serving our community.

 You can also find us online through Google+ so please feel free to join our community page and start connecting with your UCSF Fresno Community here.

-Please welcome Betty Liao to UCSF Fresno.
-Her primary role is to help oversee the student well being and wellness program, however, she will be assisting with GME by serving on the Well Being and Wellness Committees.
-She will also be available to all learners, including residents and fellows, for one-on-one wellness check ins.
-Below is a short biography describing Betty's background and interests.
+Confidential Wellness Check-in: one-on-one wellness check ins with Dr. Liao are available to all learners.
+Although Dr. Liao’s primary role is to help oversee the student wellbeing and wellness program, she also works with residents and fellows individually and facilitate workshops for learners at all levels of training.
+Below is a short biography describing Betty’s background and interests.
 You may contact her via email or at 559-499-6689.

 Stay tuned as there are more ideas continuously being developed.
 We aim to make this Wellness Homepage a living document so if you have ideas, resources, links, papers, etc. that you’d like to share, please feel free to reach out to the us at: email@example.com